 What is Private Duty In-Home Care?

-What areas do you cover?
+What areas does Assistance Home Care cover?

-Are the caregivers bonded & insured?
+Are all caregivers bonded & insured?

-Are home care services covered by insurance?
+Are home care services covered by private insurance?

 If I change my mind, do I have to keep the service?